ce3329/Parallel_Distributed_System/README.md

     http://localhost:15672
     ```

-    Log in using the credentials specified in your `.env` file.
+    Log in using the credentials

+       RABBITMQ_USER=guest
+       RABBITMQ_PASSWORD=guest